alus-it/AirNavigator/release/README.txt

 	Added the possibility to choose between some different measure units for speeds and distances in the configuration file

 Version 0.2.5
-	Adaptations and improvements to make it able to run standalone without TomTom ttn application
+	Adaptations and improvements to make it able to run standalone without original TomTom software

 Version 0.2.6
-	Switch to next Way Point made when crossing bisector lines
+	Switch to next Way Point made when crossing bisector lines Magnetic heading not displayed because from TomTom's GPS is always equal to true one Some other bug fixed

 CONTACTS
 Author: Alberto Realis-Luc